×

 Care of Bear Grass and Papyrus

-Care of Bear Grass and Papyrus include pruning, fertilizers, watering etc. Bear Grass pruning is done No need to prune, Remove damaged leaves, Remove dead branches and Remove dead leaves and Papyrus pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves.
+Care of Bear Grass and Papyrus include pruning, fertilizers, watering etc. Bear Grass pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves and Papyrus pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves.
 In summer Bear Grass needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Papyrus needs Lots of watering and in winter, it needs Average Water.